pachyderm/docs-content/latest/how-tos/pipeline-operations/delete-pipeline.md

 ---
 # metadata #
 title: Delete a Pipeline
-description: Learn how to delete a pipeline using the pachctl delete command.
+description: Learn how to delete a pipeline using the PachCTL delete command.
 date:
 # taxonomy #
 tags: ["pipelines"]